 Walk out to see hydrothermal features at Devil’s Kitchen in Lassen National Park.
 Photo: NPS

 From Yosemite, you’re ready to head north to Lassen National Park.
-Lassen is the southernmost volcano in the Cascade Range, and the park is filled with fascinating mud pots, fumeroles and hot springs.
+Lassen is the southernmost volcano in the Cascade Range, and the park is filled with fascinating mud pots, fumaroles and hot springs.

-At this point, you’ll be close enough to Crater Lake National Park in Oregon, we would forgive you the detour, or you could stick to California-based sights and visit two National Monuments on the way to Redwoods National Park.
-Lava Bed National Monument’s volcanic landscape includes more than 800 caves, Native American rock art sites, as well as historic battlefields.
+At this point, you’ll be close to Crater Lake National Park in Oregon.
+We would forgive you a detour beyond the California boundary, or you could stick to California-based sights and visit two National Monuments on the way to Redwoods National Park.
+Lava Bed National Monument’s volcanic landscape includes more than 800 caves, Native American rock art sites, and historic battlefields.
 Tule Lake National Monument provides a sobering reminder of the incarceration of Japanese Americans during World War II.

 Explore caves and amazing scenery at Lava Beds National Monument.
 Photo: NPS

-Having visited the most massive trees in the world in one of the giant sequoia groves in Yosemite, it’s time to visit the tallest trees on Earth at Redwoods National Park before making a leisurely trip down the Pacific Coast Highway back to San Francisco.
+After visiting the most massive trees in the world in one of the giant sequoia groves in Yosemite, you should visit Redwoods National Park, which boasts some of the tallest trees on Earth.
+Then take a leisurely trip down the Pacific Coast Highway back to San Francisco.

 Wander through Joshua Tree National Park’s iconic scenery and namesake trees.
 Photo: NPS/Larry McAfee